Introduce your chosen activity or experience before your program officially starts.

 Can you describe the difference in how you felt when you first arrived and now?

 The inspiration for the Unofficial Start was sourced from Mark Collard.
-Although, in truth, it was inspired by the grateful looks of many thousands of people across the world who valued the opportunity to be productively engaged and invited to interact in a fun, non-threatening way – when boredom and disengagement was ordinarily the only other option.
+Although, in truth, it was inspired by the grateful looks of many thousands of people across the world who valued the opportunity to be productively engaged (at the start of a program) and invited to interact in a fun, non-threatening way – when boredom and disengagement was ordinarily the only other option.